what did i know about waters rushing back

 – Participate in any projects the group decides on collectively

-The theme for fall 2021 is coexistence.
+The theme is coexistence.

 The word coexistence has a spatial component, and implies the sharing of space or cohabitation within overlapping territories; it also has a temporal dimension, suggesting simultaneous presence with others in the same moment in time.
 We seek fellows whose work engages capaciously with issues of mutuality, synchronicity, interdependence, and care – from enlivening exchanges between beings, to the porous line between animate and inanimate, to the challenges of living together on our planet, to the uncanny shivers of coincidence.

 Please read the FAQs about the Poetry & the Senses fellowship here.

 Please sign-up for the ARC Newsletter for more information about our upcoming programs.